syncfusion-content/uwp-docs/uwp/DataGrid/FilterRow.md

 ---
 layout: post
-title: FilterRow in UWP DataGrid control | Syncfusion®
+title: FilterRow in UWP SfDataGrid | Syncfusion®
-description: Learn here all about FilterRow support in Syncfusion® UWP DataGrid (SfDataGrid) control, its elements and more details.
+description: Learn about FilterRow in Syncfusion® UWP SfDataGrid.
+Filter records directly from the grid using an interactive filter row with customizable filtering options.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# FilterRow in UWP DataGrid (SfDataGrid)
+# FilterRow in UWP SfDataGrid

 SfDataGrid allows you to filter the data by typing the value in FilterRow which is placed either in top or bottom of the DataGrid.
 You can enable the FilterRow by specifying the position in [SfDataGrid.FilterRowPosition](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_FilterRowPosition) property.